How Often Should a Fire Extinguisher be Serviced?

 A monthly fire extinguisher inspection comprises of a quick visual check of the extinguisher, its pressure gauge, headcap pin and seal.
 This is to identify any damage, loss of pressure or tampering.
 Finally, you should ensure that the extinguisher is located in its designated place on a wall bracket or extinguisher stand, and the extinguisher and usage instruction is easily visible.

-Basic Service (Annually)
+Basic Service (Once A Year)

 What specific steps are needed depends on the kind of extinguisher being serviced, as well as its age.
 Typically the technician will change the headcap seal, check the correct operation of the headcap safety pin, test the pressure gauge, and change any O rings in the junction of the valve and hose or horn.
 A visual check of the condition of the extinguisher and instruction label completes the job.
 Finally the technician will complete the maintenance label which carries the service history of the extinguisher.